The best time to visit the North Shore of Oahu (updated 2021)

 Address – 55-370 Kamehameah Hwy., Laie, Oahu, HI 96762-2113

-Eat at any of the delicious shrimp trucks
+Eat at any of the delicious shrimp and food trucks

 The North Shore is famous for the shrimp trucks that feature the local shrimp farmed in the area and create a delicious garlicky shrimp and rice plate lunch dish.
 The most famous called Giovanni’s is the signature truck to visit, even though there are a lot of cookie cutter versions located all around the North Shore area.
 Stop here for some yummy grindz (food) and you’re looking for something delicious to eat that is local.
 There are quite a few other food trucks congregated around a food truck zone in Haleiwa where Giovanni’s is also located.